Middle School: Escape to Australia

 0/5

-There are no depictions of alcohol, drugs, or smoking throughout the narrative.
+There are no depictions of alcohol, tobacco, or drug use within this narrative.

 Frightening Scenes